 Past Recessions and Taxes

-Also, total state tax revenues declined and total sales tax revenues declined in 2009 while the economy was in free fall after the collapse of the housing market.
+Also, total sales tax revenues declined in 2009 while the economy was in free fall after the collapse of the housing market.

 Tax Revenues Now